The ABC’s of Circumcision

 Confused already?
 Here is some information to help you sort through all of the above.

 As a result of a circumcision, the foreskin (the skin that covers the penis – also called the prepuce) is removed.
 This is most often done within the first or second day of a baby’s birth.
 An anesthetic can be used to numb the area, and generally the procedure is completed within 5 to 10 minutes.
 Health risks are relatively low, especially when performed on a newborn.
-Risk factors increase to babies over 2 months of age, as well as to grown men.
+Risk factors increase to babies older than two months of age, as well as to grown men.
 The most common complications include bleeding and/or infection in this area.

 What do you think?
 The ABC’s of Circumcision